 Alzheimer's Disease Programs Initiative (ADPI) - Dementia Capability in Indian Country

-This funding opportunity provides financial support to Native American tribes and organizations to develop and enhance community-based services for individuals living with dementia and their caregivers.
+This funding opportunity provides financial support to federally recognized tribes and tribal organizations to develop and enhance dementia-capable services tailored to the unique needs of American Indian and Alaska Native communities.

 Award Range